• Projects and Partnerships

 Lindsey Smith, Founder and President

-A Minneapolis native with dual specialties in adult and geriatric medicine, she brings more than a decade of humanitarian and medical leadership to her work.
-As the former President of the Minnesota Chapter of the Syrian American Medical Society (SAMS), she led record-breaking fundraising campaigns to support refugees and displaced populations worldwide.
+With expertise in both adult and geriatric medicine, Lindsey combines clinical skill with over a decade of humanitarian leadership.
+As former President of the Minnesota Chapter of the Syrian American Medical Society (SAMS), she led record-breaking fundraising campaigns supporting refugees and displaced populations worldwide.

-Her global impact includes board service with the SAMS Mental Health Committee, CISPOS, and the SAMS Global Response Board, where she helped coordinate emergency responses to major crises including hurricane relief in Texas and Puerto Rico, the Rohingya crisis, the war in Yemen, and refugee and migrant emergencies across Eastern Europe.
+Her global impact spans frontline crisis response, board leadership, and emergency relief coordination for disasters from hurricanes in Texas and Puerto Rico to the Rohingya crisis, the war in Yemen, and refugee emergencies across Eastern Europe.

-Lindsey’s fieldwork spans Iraq, Bosnia, Palestine, Jordan, Egypt, Puerto Rico, and the Dominican Republic.
-She managed 11 refugee clinics along the Syrian Lebanese border and now partners with initiatives in Egypt supporting people affected by the crises in Gaza and Sudan.
+Lindsey’s fieldwork has taken her to active war zones in Mosul, refugee crises on the Greek border under military presence, and communities facing historic levels of vulnerability across Iraq, Bosnia, Palestine, Jordan, Egypt, Puerto Rico, and the Dominican Republic.
+She currently partners with initiatives in Egypt supporting people affected by the crises in Gaza and Sudan.

-Her work has earned her the EveryDay Hero Award from Sun Country Airlines, KSTP-TV, and KS95, as well as a Humanitarian Award from Harvard University.
-A lifelong advocate and devoted mother, Lindsey continues to drive global humanitarian initiatives that deliver tangible, lasting change for the world’s most vulnerable communities.
+Her leadership has earned the EveryDay Hero Award from Sun Country Airlines, KSTP-TV, and KS95, as well as a Humanitarian Award from Harvard University.
+Committed and deeply engaged, Lindsey continues to drive initiatives that deliver meaningful, lasting change for the world’s most vulnerable communities.

 Fouzi Slisli, Vice President

-Morocco, he holds an MA and PhD in Literature from the University of Essex in the United Kingdom and has taught at universities around the world, including St. Cloud State University, the University of Minnesota, and King Faisal University.
-His teaching and writing explore how literature shapes our understanding of race, empire, and social change.
+Dr. Slisli is a scholar, activist, and cultural leader whose work bridges education, social justice, and the arts.
+Born in Morocco, he earned his MA and PhD in Literature from the University of Essex and has taught at universities worldwide, including St. Cloud State, the University of Minnesota, and King Faisal University.
+His research and teaching explore how stories shape understanding of race, empire, and social change.

-Now serving as Associate Director of the Afghan Cultural Society of Minnesota, Dr. Slisli leads programs that help refugee families navigate education, healthcare, and community life as they rebuild their futures in the United States.
-His lifelong dedication to justice and human dignity is reflected in both his academic and community work.
+As Associate Director of the Afghan Cultural Society of Minnesota, he leads programs that empower refugee families to navigate education, healthcare, and community life as they rebuild their futures.
+His lifelong commitment to justice and human dignity drives both his scholarship and hands-on leadership.

-Beyond the classroom, Dr. Slisli has made a lasting impact in arts and culture.
-He curated the Minneapolis Arab Film Festival, directed student theatre performances, and served on the board of Mizna, a nationally recognized Arab American arts organization.
-His published research includes influential works on Frantz Fanon, postcolonial thought, and the cultural and political history of the Arab world.
+A champion of arts and culture, Dr. Slisli curated the Minneapolis Arab Film Festival, directed student theatre productions, and served on the board of Mizna, a nationally recognized Arab American arts organization.

 Domestic Team